 In the letter and/or email acknowledging your application, you will be sent a login name and password for our secure My Hamilton portal where you will manage your personalized application checklist and receive your admission decision.
 Our decision notification dates, also communicated in the letter and in your My Hamilton account, are based on your specific application plan (Early Decision Round I, Early Decision Round II or Regular Decision).
 Any changes to decision notification dates will be communicated via email to the address you provided in your application, so please check it regularly throughout the application process.

-Please visit The Common Application Support Center to search for known issues and fixes, daily updates and/or to submit a ticket for support.
-The Common Application team works hard to be as communicative and responsive as possible in such instances and they (and we) thank you in advance for your patience.
+Please visit The Common Application Support Center or The Coalition Application Help Desk to answer common questions, search for known issues and fixes, daily updates and/or to submit a ticket for support.
+Both application teams work hard to be as communicative and responsive as possible in such instances and they (and we) thank you in advance for your patience.

-Please work with The Common Application or Naviance directly to resolve your issues.
+Please work with The Common Application, The Coalition Application, or Naviance directly to resolve your issues.
 But if all else fails, you can email or mail your supporting materials to Hamilton's Admission Office at email@example.com or Hamilton College, Office of Admission, 198 College Hill Road, Clinton, NY 13323.

 I’ve been admitted and intend to enroll at Hamilton, but am interested in requesting permission to take a gap year.
 What are the deadlines and conditions for requesting a deferral of my enrollment?